MicrosoftDocs/architecture-center/docs/example-scenario/ai/form-recognizer-healthcare-content.md

 The availability of this solution depends on the availability of its main components:

 - Form Recognizer is an Applied AI Services product.
 For details, see [SLA of Azure Applied AI Services](https://azure.microsoft.com/support/legal/sla/azure-applied-ai-services/v1_0).
-Note that there's no SLA for the Free tier.
+There's no SLA for the Free tier.
 - Azure Cosmos DB provides multiple features and configuration options for high availability.
 For details, see [High availability in Azure Cosmos DB](/azure/cosmos-db/high-availability#slas-for-availability).
 - Azure function apps running on Consumption and Premium plans guarantee high availability.
 For details, see [SLA for Azure Functions](https://azure.microsoft.com/support/legal/sla/functions/v1_2).
 - Azure Blob Storage provides redundancy options that help ensure high availability.
 You can use either locally redundant storage (LRS) or availability zones.
 For details, see [availability parameters](/azure/storage/common/storage-redundancy#durability-and-availability-parameters).

 The solution's resiliency depends on the failure modes of the individual services in the architecture.

-You can make Form Recognizer resilient by designing it to fail over to another region and/or by splitting the workload into two or more regions.
+You can make Form Recognizer resilient by designing it to fail over to another region or by splitting the workload into two or more regions.
 For guidance on Form Recognizer disaster recovery, see [Back up and recover your Form Recognizer models](/azure/applied-ai-services/form-recognizer/disaster-recovery).

 For information about resiliency for other services, see these checklists: